gmosx/swift-common/README.md

-# Swift-Common
+# Common

-Basic data structure, protocols and utilities for Swift
+Basic data structure, protocols and utilities for Swift.